Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Albaicín by night| ©José Ruiz

-There are several cafés and restaurants where you can enjoy the gastronomy of Granada while you take a break from your walks.
+This neighbourhood breathes history.
+It is the Moorish quarter of Granada and despite its centuries of history, it still preserves its typical cobbled streets and medieval traces.
+There are several cafés and restaurants where you can enjoy the gastronomy of Granada.
 You can also enjoy incredible views of the Alhambra.
-In the Albaicín you can buy presents for your family and friends as there are many shops selling typical Granada ceramics.
+Moreover, in the Albaicín you can buy presents for your family and friends, as there are many shops selling typical ceramics from Granada.

 Flamenco in Granada| ©Veroxs